Updated: Jun 6

 As of the middle of the 45th century, the Aquarian Imperial Navy's heavy strike capability still relied in the thousand-cycle old Endeavour-class hull design, albeit taken to its ultimate incarnation by the Imperial Navy as the ED-class Pattern 7.
 Despite the success of the class, the Imperial Admiralty expressed a requirement for a new class of Battlecruiser, of comparable size and role to the ED-class, but making use of the significant advances in weapons and systems technology available in modern Aquarius.
 Such upgrades could not be easily fitted to the aging Endeavour-class hull, and would require an entirely new hull design to achieve the specific balance of mass, firepower and defence that the Admiralty expressly requested.

 By 4440 A.D, significant development resources were invested for a new Battlecruiser, no larger than the ED-class at just under one and a half kilometres, and no heavier at under 1.3 megatons, but was required to be significantly faster and required full integration with the Fleet's highly capable SPARTAN-E Missile System.
 This presented a challenge for Imperial Engineers, as Admiralty was very specific with a lofty Hypercruise target velocity of 3000 KM/s to be achievable, for a warship of such mass, it was an impossibility using existing Helium-fusion Reactive Drive technology.
 As such, the development program put forward data from an Imperial Institute for Naval Research (INR) project for a 'Hybrid Reactionless Gravimetric Drive technology' that was eventually finalised using breakthroughs made developing the Gravimetric Gyro for the smaller UT-class utility ships, itself having a form of Reactionless Gravimetric Drive system.
 Due to to the high-velocity cruise target of 3000 KM/s, the RE-II class possesses a bow-mounted counter-thrust system of the same design as the primary drive array, and allows for more effective and faster deacceleration from impulse or hyper cruise.
 While forward counter-thrust systems are commonplace on Aquarian warships, the size and power of the RE-II's bow thrusters are disproportionately large relative to other warships of this size, a result of the higher hypercruising speed.
+The final warship's mass exceeded the target reduction, at just under a megaton, and allowed for upgrade packages to be developed.

 The development project also had to facilitate the new design's capability to contain an entirely internally housed SPARTAN-E Missile System with multiple launch points for ELR/BVH warfare and ISBM deployment.
 This presented a challenge due to the large size of the SPARTAN projectile and its ancillary systems; which were often mounted externally on existing classes such as the RV-class Fleet Cruisers and RT-class Dreadnoughts.
 The requirement for an internally housed SPARTAN System arised from the reduction in external 'clutter', which was intended to significantly reduce the new warship's MLADAR signature, along with a more centralised centre of mass for higher cruise stability.